Clustering Longitudinal Life-Course Sequences Using Mixtures of Exponential-Distance Models: Model Estimation

 \subsection{ECM Initialisation and Comparison to $k$-medoids}

 MEDseq models share relevant features with the PAM algorithm.
 Both consider sequences from a holistic perspective and both rely on distances to a cluster centroid.
-However, PAM treats the matrix of pairwise distances between sequences as a pre-computed input, while under MEDseq models the distances to the centroids (and the costs which define the distance metric) are recomputed at each iteration, with the sequences themselves as input.
-Otherwise, compared to PAM based on the Hamming distance, MEDseq models differ only in that i) $\smash{\boldsymbol{\theta}_g}$ is estimated by the modal sequence rather than the medoid, ii) $\boldsymbol{\tau}$ is estimated, or dependent on covariates via $\smash{\tau_g\negthinspace\left(\mathbf{x}_i\right)}$, rather than constrained to be equal, iii) $\lambda$ is free to vary across clusters and/or time points, rather than being implicitly set to $1$, iv) a noise component can be included, and v) the ECM algorithm rather than the classification EM algorithm (CEM; \citealp{Celeux1992}) is used.
-The CEM algorithm employed by PAM uses \emph{hard} assignments $\smash{\widetilde{z}_{i,g}}$, computed in its C-step, such that $\smash{\widetilde{z}_{i,g}^{\left(m+1\right)} = 1~\mbox{if}~g= \textrm{MAP}\big(\widehat{\mathbf{z}}_i^{\left(m+1\right)}\big)}$ and $\smash{\widetilde{z}_{i,g}^{\left(m+1\right)} = 0}$ otherwise, for which the denominator in \eqref{eq:Estep} need not be evaluated.
+However,~PAM treats the matrix of pairwise distances between sequences as a pre-computed input, while under MEDseq models the distances to the centroids (and the costs which define the~\mbox{distance} metric) are recomputed at each iteration, with the sequences themselves as input.
+Otherwise, compared to PAM based on the Hamming distance, MEDseq models differ only~in~that i) $\smash{\boldsymbol{\theta}_g}$ is estimated by the modal sequence rather than the medoid, ii) $\boldsymbol{\tau}$ is estimated, or dependent on covariates via $\smash{\tau_g\negthinspace\left(\mathbf{x}_i\right)}$, rather than constrained to be equal, iii) $\lambda$ is free to~vary~across clusters and/or time points, rather than being implicitly set to $1$, iv) a noise component~can be included, and v) the ECM algorithm rather than the classification EM algorithm (CEM; \citealp{Celeux1992}) is used.
+The CEM algorithm employed by PAM uses \emph{hard} assignments $\smash{\widetilde{z}_{i,g}}$, computed in its C-step, such that $\smash{\widetilde{z}_{i,g}^{\left(m+1\right)} = 1~\mbox{if}~g= \textrm{MAP}\big(\widehat{\mathbf{z}}_i^{\left(m+1\right)}\big)}$ and $\smash{\widetilde{z}_{i,g}^{\left(m+1\right)} = 0}$ otherwise, for which the denominator in \eqref{eq:Estep} need not be evaluated.~\mbox{Overall}, relaxing the constraints on $\boldsymbol{\tau}$ and $\lambda$ combines with the use of \emph{soft} assignments to help~prevent ties, for both $\smash{\widehat{\theta}_t}$ and the cluster allocations, which often plague clustering methods for categorical~data.